worktheclock/replit.github.io/classrooms/assignment-submission.md

-# Assignment-Submission Workflow
+# Assignments and Submissions

-[Repl.it Classroom](/site/classroom)'s assignment and submission workflow is designed to make running your classroom as easy and effective as possible with a gentle learning curve.
+Repl.it Classroom's assignment and submission workflow is designed to make running your classroom as easy and effective as possible with a gentle learning curve.